Lake Toba: Geology

 The Toba Caldera in North Sumatra comprises four overlapping volcanic craters that adjoin the Sumatran "volcanic front".
 At 100 by 30 km it is the world's largest Quaternary caldera, and the fourth and youngest caldera.
 It intersects the three older calderas.
 An estimated 2800 km3 of dense-rock equivalent pyroclastic material, known as the youngest Toba tuff, was released during one of the largest explosive volcanic eruptions in recent geological history.
 Following this eruption, a resurgent dome formed within the new caldera, joining two half-domes separated by a longitudinal graben.

 At least four cones, four stratovolcanoes, and three craters are visible in the lake.
 The Tandukbenua cone on the northwestern edge of the caldera has only sparse vegetation, suggesting a young age of several hundred years.
 Also, the Pusubukit (Hill Center) volcano (1971 m above sea level) on the south edge of the caldera is solfatarically active.

+The magma reservoir of the Toba supervolcano appears to consist of a layer of stacked magma sills, extending at least 7–30 km beneath Samosir Island, in the center of the lake, and measuring 10–20 km in diameter, with a shallow magma chamber sitting on top of the magma sills.
+This structure has been described as "magma pancakes", and similar structures are thought to potentially exist in the Taupō Supervolcano and Long Valley Caldera.
+The "magma pancakes" were uncovered through a study involving ambient seismic noise, and they are thought to be the driving force behind the Toba supervolcano's past supereruptions.